lucasvegi/Elixir-Code-Smells/README.md

 * __Note:__ This smell was suggested by the community via issues ([#9][Complex-extraction-in-clauses-issue]).

 * __Problem:__ When we use multi-clause functions, it is possible to extract values in the clauses for further usage and for pattern matching/guard checking.
 This extraction itself does not represent a code smell, but when you have too many clauses or too many arguments, it becomes hard to know which extracted parts are used for pattern/guards and what is used only inside the function body.
-This smell is related to [Complex multi-clause function](#complex-multi-clause-function), but with implications of its own.
+This smell is related to [Unrelated multi-clause function](#unrelated-multi-clause-function), but with implications of its own.
 It impairs the code readability in a different way.

 * __Example:__ The following code, although simple, tries to illustrate the occurrence of this code smell.
 The multi-clause function ``drive/1`` is extracting fields of an ``%User{}`` struct in its clauses for further usage (``name``) and for pattern/guard checking (``age``).